Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 category: [Packaging]
 featuredImage:
   src: /posts/python-wheels-from-tags-to-variants/featured.jpeg
-  alt: A black steam train pulling a olive-colored carr in reverse.
+  alt: A black steam train pulling a olive-colored car in reverse.
 It has cool wheels with red spikes.
 Photograph by the author.
 hero:
   imageSrc: /posts/python-wheels-from-tags-to-variants/hero.jpeg
-  imageAlt: A black steam train pulling a olive-colored carr in reverse.
+  imageAlt: A black steam train pulling a olive-colored car in reverse.
 It has cool wheels with red spikes.
 Photograph by the author.
 ---

 # Python Wheels: from Tags to Variants